The-Wishlist-Co/getting-started/docs/article.md

 ### What is The Wishlist ###

-The Wishlist is a microservices-based, API-enabled engine that empowers retailers to understand and manage lists of products that their customers want to purchase ("wishlists").
+The Wishlist platform is a microservices-based, API-enabled engine that empowers retailers to understand and manage lists of products that their customers want to purchase ("wishlists").

-Retailers integrate The Wishlist platform with their website, and optionally to their store point of sale, so that customers can easily save items they are interested in.
+Retailers integrate The Wishlist platform with their website, and optionally to their store point of sale, so that customers can easily save items they are interested in, and so that they can market more effectively to their customers.

-**Automated notifications** can be configured and sent to customers when products are low in stock, back in stock, or available at a discount.
+**Automated notifications** can be configured and sent to customers when products are low in stock, back in stock, on sale, or added to a wishlist.
+Reminders can also be regularly sent to customers.
+**On-demand notifications** are retailer-triggered alerts that can be configured to notify customers about items that are coming soon, or that have been restocked.

-A dashboard and reports help retailers understand customer demand, and wishlist conversions.
+A dashboard and set of reports available through a reporting console help retailers understand customer demand, popular products and wishlist conversions.

 The Wishlist also integrates to **Point Of Sale (POS)** in-store.
 This makes it an ideal way for retailers to bridge online and offline services.

-The Wishlist integrates web, store, marketing and ERP platforms and operations, and is designed to be flexible and scalable.
+The Wishlist integrates with websites, store POS, existing marketing and ERP platforms via APIs and in the case of Shopify, a Shopify App.

-The core of the platform provides world-class features to manage wishlists (The Wishlist platform provides the  **master record** for wishlist) and the customers that own those wishlists, including necessarily having real-time tracking of marketing preferences.
+The core of the platform provides world-class features to manage one or more wishlists for a customer (The Wishlist platform provides the  **master record** for wishlist) and the associated customers, products, inventory, and prices.

-The Wishlist also **integrates inventory, pricing, stores and staff details** from retailers so that it can deliver effective and timely marketing communications and reporting of wishlist related events.
+The Wishlist also store, and staff details (where available) from retailers so that activities can be properly attributed and reported.

 ### Basic concepts ###

-- The Wishlist provides world-class wishlist capabilities for **ecommerce platforms** and in-store retailers
+- The Wishlist provides world-class wishlist capabilities for **ecommerce platforms** and in-store point of sale
-- Developers integrate The Wishlist into their ecommerce applications using The Wishlist's **REST and JavaScript APIs**
+- Developers integrate The Wishlist into their applications using The Wishlist's **REST and JavaScript APIs**  In the case of Shopify, things are made simpler with a Shpify App.
 - Typically The Wishlist platform gives you **real-time integration with ecommerce, marketing, and often Point of Sale systems**.
 Wishlist data is exchanged between these systems, with The Wishlist as the middleware platform
 - You can also integrate in real-time or near real-time integration with customer, pricing and inventory systems.
 We integrate with these systems so **notifications** can be sent to retailers' customers when an item on their wishlist is out of stock, back in stock, or on sale.
 - We also may have **integration with the retailer's sales, product, staff and store data**.
 These data types are for marketing, attribution and reporting.
 They're typically integrated via batch processing/synchronisation.